-Funky Pho is a closet-sized eatery hiding in a quiet side street just off Andrássy Avenue in District 6.
-The place makes some of the best pho soups in Budapest, and that’s saying a lot in a city flooded with restaurants specializing in pho.
-The small space, with only two tables and less than ten counter seats, goes for a chic Vietnamese street food look with pop art wall paintings, and conical hats hanging from the ceiling.
+Funky Pho is a teeny-tiny soup shop hiding in a side street off Andrássy Avenue in Budapest's District 6.
+The place makes some of the best pho soups in Budapest, which is saying a lot in a city flooded with them.
+The small space, which has only two tables and less than ten counter seats, goes for a chic street-food look complete with pop-art wall paintings and conical hats hanging from the ceiling.

 The star of the short menu is the brown-hued beef pho (the small bowl runs €5).
 You can order it either with slices of raw sirloin that quickly cook through in the broth, or beef shank if you prefer a firmer texture.
 I also enjoyed the cold tripe salad drizzled with scallions, and the Korean dumplings (mandu).
 Not all dishes shine so brightly: the seaweed salad was too salty, the summer roll a bit dry (although the peanut dipping sauce is wonderful).
 Note that Funky Pho is an egg and dairy-free restaurant.
 Also, while waiting for your food, it pays off to keep an eye out for an empty seat.